TouchFoundry/simplesearchtest/README.md

 1. Hit the submit button without any value in the search box, and you will see it populate a table with results.
 It is up to you to replicate this.
 2. Complete this in the `ServerApp` sub-directory
 3. Run `npm init` to get started.
 Build a simple NodeJS project, complete with `package.json`.
 We should be able to `npm install` to install the dependencies after we clone your
 4. Use ExpressJS to create a simple API server that accepts a query string.
-Hint: You will need to "body-parser" JSON :)
+   Hints: a.
+You will need to "body-parser" JSON
+          b.
+You will need CORS handling
 5. Read in `data.json` and return a filtered list to the FED
 6. Move over to the `ApiDataService` in the FED, modify it to make the request to your API server
 7. Process the response and resolve the `Promise` to present your data to the FED